 - 1/2 tsp salt

 - Use a standard box grater to grate the zucchini.
-Place in bowl, sprinkle with salt, use fingers to disperse.
+Measure out 2 cups, place in bowl, sprinkle with salt, use fingers to disperse.
 Leave for 20 minutes.

 - Squeeze handfuls to remove excess water and place zucchini in a bowl.
 Set aside.